Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_01_the_language_of_machines/act_1.md

 **Ready for Lesson 2?**
 Next, you'll learn about **variables and data types**—how C++ stores and manages different kinds of information.
 You'll discover why C++ makes you declare types explicitly and how this strictness prevents bugs and improves performance.

+From hardcoded values to dynamic data storage—let's level up!t Steps

+**Ready for Lesson 2?**
+Next, you'll learn about **variables and data types**—how C++ stores and manages different kinds of information.
+You'll discover why C++ makes you declare types explicitly and how this strictness prevents bugs and improves performance.

-From hardcoded values to dynamic data storage—let's level up! 🚀
+From hardcoded values to dynamic data storage—let's level up!